 It is another plant whose flower is not what it seems, as in the case of Milk.
 The white part is a modified leaf.
 The flowers are gathered in the spadix, that long part full of carobs that is wrapped in the white sheet (see photo beside).

 It can reach from 50 cm to 1.20 m in height, reaching 60 cm in diameter, forming a clump, with new shoots sticking out sideways to the main plant, from the base.
-Its leaves are long and thin as a sheet of paper, in a bright dark green tone.
-Its life cycle is perennial but needs a rest period in winter.
+Its leaves are long and thin like a sheet of paper, in a shade of dark green.
+Its life cycle is perennial but needs a rest period in the winter.

-It should always be cultivated in a place protected from the direct sun, since it burns the leaves.
+It should always be grown in a place protected from the direct sun, as it burns the leaves.
 This does not mean that you like little light, on the contrary, luminous environments are your favorite, especially when they are flowering.
 But it fits well even in poorly lit environments, but in them they bloom less.
-Over time, in dimly lit environments, your "flowers" may turn green.
+Over time, in dimly lit environments, your "flowers" can turn green.